Nikola & Fattiglapparna

-Nikola & Fattiglapparna is Nikola Sarcević's third solo album.
-Released in early 2010, it is his first to be recorded entirely in the Swedish language, and his first on the Stalemate Music label.
+Nikola & Fattiglapparna is Nikola Šarčević's third solo album.
+Released in early 2010, it was recorded entirely in the Swedish language, and was his first on his Stalemate Music label.
+The album peaked at No. 34 on the Swedish Charts.

-The album contains a variety of genres but mostly focuses around folk-influenced rock and pop, in contrast to Sarcevic's work with punk rock band Millencolin.
+Many of the songs on the album are about Sarcevic's former home town, Örebro.
+It draws on a variety of genres including country pop, in contrast to Šarčević's work with punk rock band Millencolin.